muesli/toktok/README.md

 )

 func main() {
-	// Genrate a new token bucket.
+	// Generate a new token bucket.
 Each generated token will be 8 characters long bucket, _ := toktok.NewBucket(8)

 	// Generate a bunch of tokens with a safety distance of 4